 Selling a house is a nerve-wracking undertaking.
-In fact, a recent Daily Mail report says that selling a home may be more stressful than bankruptcy, divorce or the death of a loved one.
+In fact, a Daily Mail report found that selling a home may be more stressful than bankruptcy or divorce.

 Now, throw in the fact that you need to sell your house fast because of a new job, financial hardship, or otherwise unexpected life upheaval?